aseniousarsene/alkaline-electrolysis-project/README.md

-# README: Research Code for [Performance Evaluation of Alkaline Water Electrolysis for Green Hydrogen Production: A Machine Learning and Computational Numerical Approach]
+# README: Research Code for Performance Evaluation of Alkaline Water Electrolysis for Green Hydrogen Production: A Machine Learning and Computational Numerical Approach

 ## 1. Overview

 This repository contains the research code patterning to the paper:
-[**Performance Evaluation of Alkaline Water Electrolysis for Green Hydrogen Production: A Machine Learning and Computational Numerical Approach**]
+**"Performance Evaluation of Alkaline Water Electrolysis for Green Hydrogen Production: A Machine Learning and Computational Numerical Approach"**
-Authors: [Mahiya Arsene ka, Tumisang Seodigeng ,John Kabuba ] Published in: [Results in Engineering]
+Authors: Mahiya Arsene ka, Tumisang Seodigeng ,John Kabuba Published in: [Results in Engineering]
 DOI:[]
 This code implements the modelling, evaluation and optimization of an alkaline electrolysis system for green hydrogen production.
 It includes Python Jupiter notebook scripts for the system simulation and ANN modelling with result visualization.